kodj/kodj/README.md

 # kodj
-The next version of Generic Libs for .NET
+The next version of Generic Libs for .NET vNext